con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Just this makes up the sphere of every buddha
 That's taught by every truly awakened one.
 (167)

 ## Colophon:

 This concludes the supreme chanting of the names of the Blessed One Mañjuśrī, the wisdom deity.
-Extracted from the noble *Net of Illusion*, a *mahāyoga* tantra in sixteen thousand parts, from its "Net of *Samādhi*" chapter, it was spoken by the Blessed One Śākyamuni, the *tathāgata*.
+Extracted from the noble *Net of Illusion*, a *mahāyoga* tantra in sixteen thousand parts, from its chapter on the net of *samādhi*, it was spoken by the Blessed One Śākyamuni, the *tathāgata*.